kevinw/kevinw.github.com/resume.markdown

 Fifth employee and second engineer in well funded video startup taking on YouTube in the independent short-form video space.
 Built AWS infrastructure, web services, and front-end client code for a large-scale video streaming site in months, using Python, Flask, ffmpeg, coffeescript, and ReactJS.

-### WebGL Independent Contract Work (2013)
+### Roadmap WebGL Interactive Presentation Framework (2013)

-Created an interactive WebGL 3D experience for a client's presentation on their history and roadmap.
-Constructed a 3D landscape with signposts alongside a mountain road, so that the "journey" takes you to each stop along the company's history.
-Used Javascript and ThreeJS.
+Created an interactive 3D experience for a client presentation on their history and roadmap with Javascript and ThreeJS.

 ### Game Engineering Contract Work (2013)

-Working in tandem with a game designer, engineered from scratch a prototype of a card battle game, using MOAI and Lua.
+Working in tandem with a game designer, engineered from scratch a prototype of a card battle game, using Lua and the MOAI game engine.

 ### Tagged, Inc.  (2011-2012)